 Laterite is a type of metamorphic rock.
-Its qualities are porous, a high percentage of oxide in iron, and easily quarried.
-The laterite is available in a different color.
+Its qualities are porous, has a high percentage of oxide in iron, and is easily quarried.
+The laterite is available in different colors.

 The slate is available in black color.
 Also, it has non-absorbent properties.
 It is locally found in U.P, M.P, Mysore, Rajasthan, and Madras.